starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 grunt build
 {% endhighlight %}

-If you want to release it, and you could generate tar and zip file in the tmp directory through `distribute` task.
+If you want to release it, you could generate tar and zip file in the tmp directory through `distribute` task.

 {% highlight Bash %}
 grunt distribute:release